FinProd-AI/.github/README.md

-# FinProd AI
+# FinProdAI

-Welcome to the official GitHub organization for **FinProd AI** - your partner in next-generation financial product development and AI-driven innovation.
+Welcome to the official GitHub organization for **FinProdAI** - your partner in next-generation financial product development and AI-driven innovation.

 ---

-## 🚀 About FinProd AI
+## 🚀 About FinProdAI

-At [FinProd AI](https://www.finprod.ai), we empower financial institutions, fintechs, and SMEs with cutting-edge AI tools and platforms.
+At [FinProdAI](https://www.finprod.ai), we empower financial institutions, fintechs, and SMEs with cutting-edge AI tools and platforms.
 Our mission is to revolutionize SME and bank operations by automating financial services with advanced Gen-AI, driving efficiency, reducing costs, and enabling smarter, data-driven outcomes for sustainable growth..

-Whether you’re looking for new digital banking solutions, automating compliance, optimize working capital, FinProd AI provides the technology and expertise to help you succeed.
+Whether you’re looking for new digital banking solutions, automating compliance, optimize working capital, FinProdAI provides the technology and expertise to help you succeed.

 ---